-Choosing the right dog to join our family was one of the hardest decisions we ever made.
-So I am collaborating with Pedigree to talk about how we choose the best dog for our family.
+Choosing the best dog to join our family was one of the hardest decisions we ever made.
 I am not going to lie, it filled me with dread.
-I was worried that I would make the wrong decision and would be left to pick up the pieces and really cause issues in the family dynamic.
+I was worried that we would make the wrong decision and I would be left to pick up the pieces and that it would really change the family dynamic.
 Having a pet is a big responsibility and It really scared me, but I also knew that as a family we would all benefit from having a dog.

 Alvin is a really great family dog.
 He doesn’t like being left on his own and this is common for his breed, but he is an amazing family pet.
 He loves spending time with us and sits with me during the day, but he also loves playing with the boys when he gets home from school and adores a cuddle from MadDad on an evening.

 He is crate trained and the boys know that if Alvin is in his crate that you leave him be and he goes to his crate on an evening to sleep.
-Once he goes to his crate on a night he gets his daily Dentastix.
-We were really lucky that he was crate trained when we got him and considering that we had a six year old and a seven year old it worked really well for us.
-The crate isn’t tiny and takes up quite a bit of space in our kitchen.
+We were really lucky that he was crate trained when we got him and considering that we had a

-When it comes to food we took advice from our vet and we feed Alvin dried food, this is partly to help keep his teeth clean and also because Mini and I are smell sensitive and hate the smell of pet food.
-Can you believe that 4 out of 5 of dogs over the age of 3 years have gum disease?
-This is one of the reasons that dog dental care is so important and we know that Alvin has great teeth (according to his last visit to the vet), so we must be doing something right.
+When it comes to food we took advice from our vet and we feed Alvin dried food, this is partly to help keep his teeth clean, help with skin issues (which are common in white dogs) and also because Mini and I are smell sensitive and hate the smell of pet food.

 MadDad grew up on a farm and his family has always had dogs.
-At the moment they have three (non-working dogs), two Maltese puppies and an old Shitzu.
-Alvin went to visit and share his Dentastix with them!
+At the moment they have two Maltese puppies who are

 Questions to ask yourself before you get a dog.